halfflat/misc-ubench/indirect-sum/README.md

 Performance off the AVX512 implementation on a Sandybridge-X with gcc 7.2.0 is terrible, although it is uniformly terrible across monotonic and non-monotonic tests.

+## More notes

+Current test parameters are broadly silly.
+Note to self: come back to this with something realistic and/or useful!